DC23/scriptabit/README.rst

 Roadmap
 -------

-The next utility function planned is the ability to feed all food in the inventory to an appropriate pet (by default only the main pets, but optionally feeding quest pets as well or instead).
-While this won't let you control the specific pet that gets fed, it will be useful when a lot of food has accumulated.

 I also plan a banking function that will automate moving gold into and out of a gold-bank (implemented with a custom reward).